 Amenities on Trains from Verona to Milan

-The top of the line AV trains are Frecciarossa, and these train cars all come with air conditioning and power outlets in the seats for your convenience.
-There are both 1st class and 2nd class cars - 1st class passengers get a free drink and a choice of newspaper – and a cafe car that's available to all passengers.
+The top of the line AV trains are Frecciarossa, and these train cars are all equipped with air conditioning and power outlets in your seat for your convenience.
+There are both 1st class and 2nd class cars.
+First class passengers get a free drink and a choice of newspaper.
+A cafe car is available to all passengers.

-Frecciargento and Frecciabianca trains offer very similar in passenger experience to the top of the line AV trains (they’re just not as fast).
+Frecciargento and Frecciabianca trains are very similar in terms of passenger experience to the top of the line AV trains, they’re just not as fast.
 There are both 1st class and 2nd class cars.
 Passengers in 1st class cars get a free drink and a newspaper.
 Both typically have a cafe car which all passengers can use, and power outlets are in both class cars at each seat.

 Verona and Milan Train Stations